turtleDev/scramblejs/README.md

 .setText('right-align', Scramble.align.right)
 .setText('center', Scramble.align.center)
 ```
+In case the buffer is too small, it is expanded in order to make space for the text.
+However, it will not be shrinked in case text-length is less than the
+buffer length.
+To resize a buffer, use `Grinder#createEmpty`

 ### `Grinder#setConfig(config:object)`
 This method lets you configure the animation parameters for the currently selected item.